Ireland’s noteworthy anti-trafficking framework - FreedomUnited.org

 Even though organ trafficking is not a new type of human trafficking, it does not get the same kind of attention as other forms of human trafficking in Ireland or the rest of Europe.
 This is not to say that other forms of human trafficking are rare, but rather not enough attention is being paid to lesser-known forms.

-A nuanced approach for a nuanced problem
+A nuanced approach to a nuanced problem

 IHREC explains that the use of technology to facilitate lesser-known forms of exploitation is also a trend that is being mirrored in the wider context of Europe.
 For example, forced marriage, illegal adoption and forced surrogacy are slipping under the radar.